RutledgeGroupMIT/UEF/README.md

 * eps_y = strain rate in y dimension 1/(time units)<br><br>Additional keywords:
 * x or y or z = Pstart Pstop Pdamp
 * iso = Pstart Pstop Pdamp
 * strain = initial level of strain (default=0).
-Use of this keyword is not recommended, but may be recessary when resuming a run with data file.
+Use of this keyword is not recommended, but may be necessary when resuming a run with data file.
 This keyword is not needed when restart files are used.
 * ext = x or y or z or xy or xz or yz or xyz (default=xyz).
 These are "external" dimensions used in pressure control.
 For example, for uniaxial extension in the z direction, x and y correspond to free surfaces.
 The setting xy will only control (P_xx+P_yy)/2 to the target external pressure.
  * The following additional keywords from [`fix nvt`](http://lammps.sandia.gov/doc/fix_nh.html) can be used with this fix: couple, tchain, pchain, tloop, ploop, drag<br><br>